serebrov/notes/2013-05-24-angular-post-to-php.md

 Client-side solution
 --------------------------------------------

-On the client side the data can be send in a way PHP expects it:
+On the client side the data can be sent in a way PHP expects it:

     $http({
         url:url